Is that spice rack by your stove really the best way to store herbs and spices? Here's the truth.

 Spices and herbs bring strong, distinctive flavour to food.
 You can maintain their original zing if you store them properly.

 - Fresh herbs should be refrigerated.
 Most benefit from being wrapped in a damp paper towel.
-If you have fresh cilantro with the roots intact, place the roots in a glass of water and cover the leaves with a loosely fitted plastic bag.
+If you have fresh herbs with the roots intact (such as cilantro), place the roots in a glass of water and cover the leaves with a loosely fitted plastic bag.

 - Dried herbs should be stored in an airtight container and stowed away in a cool, dry, dark place, where most will keep for about 6 months.

 - The leaves of some herbs can be frozen for future use in soup stocks.
 Place leaves of rosemary, oregano, cilantro, or basil in ice cube trays and cover with water or soup stock.
 When your ice spices have frozen, store them in plastic bags.

 - Unwashed, fresh chili peppers should be placed in paper bags or wrapped in paper towels and kept in the fridge.
 If you have dried or ground chili pepper, keep it in a tightly sealed jar away from sunlight.